Puberty starts between 8 and 13 for girls, and 9 and 14 for boys, says Childline

 52% of 11- to 16-year-olds regularly worry about how they look, according to Be Real’s Somebody Like Me report

-Use correct names as well as family names for body parts to help stave off body shame.
-Would you teach 'tootsies' without ever saying the word 'toes'?
+Use correct terms for body parts as well as family nicknames so as not to convey body shame.
+Would you say “tootsies” without ever using the word ”toes”?

-Lexx Brown-James’ book These Are My Eyes, This Is My Nose, This Is My Vulva, These Are My Toes can help!
+Lexx Brown-James’s book These Are My Eyes, This Is My Nose, This Is My Vulva, These Are My Toes can help!

 A helpful tone on the topic of body image falls somewhere between sympathy and encouraging realism: